What does heartbeat development look like at 6 weeks IVF pregnancy?

 Your doctor or sonographer will check several things during this scan, usually in this order:

-- Fetal pole - the earliest visible form of your embryo.
-At 6 weeks, it is about 2 to 5 mm long, which is about the size of a lentil.
+• Fetal pole - the earliest visible form of your embryo.
+At 6 weeks, the fetus 6 weeks 3 days along is usually about 2 to 5 mm long, which is about the size of a lentil.
 It's small, but it's real.

-- Crown-rump length (CRL) - a measurement from one end of the embryo to the other.
+• Crown-rump length (CRL) - a measurement from one end of the embryo to the other.
+For example, an embryo 6 weeks 3 days along should measure within an expected range.
 Your doctor utilises this to make sure that the size of the embryo is right for your pregnancy.

 What It Will Look Like on Screen